How to make a Radar System

 Step 9

-Well, now let us finally run this processing code.
+OK now run this processing code.

 How to make a RADAR SYSTEM | Radar system with Arduino Nano